When it comes to electrolyte management, there are many factors that need to be considered to keep your horse healthy and hydrated.

 Preventing your horse from overheating.

-Horses cool themselves by sweating, but sweating drains electrolytes.
+Horses cool themselves by sweating.
+But sweating drains electrolytes.
 Without replenishment, their natural cooling ability declines, increasing the risk of heat stress.

 -